Privacy Policy - June 2026

 Data Protection Impact Assessments

-In line with our commitment to data protection by design and default, Grofar conducts Data Protection Impact Assessments (DPIAs) periodically and when implementing new technologies or where processing is likely to result in a high risk to the rights and freedoms of individuals.
+In line with our commitment to data protection by design and default, Grofar conducts Data Protection Impact Assessments (DPIAs) when implementing new technologies or where processing is likely to result in a high risk to the rights and freedoms of individuals.
+We also review our data protection risks on an ongoing basis.
 These assessments help us identify and minimise data protection risks at an early stage.

 • Personal Data: Any information relating to an identified or identifiable natural person.
 This can include names, contact details, identification numbers, location data, or other factors that can identify a person either directly or indirectly.